system76/tech-docs/src/models/thelio-mira-r1.0/repairs.md

 5. The `PMBD` port on the Thelio-IO board should connect to the headers on the bottom right corner of the motherboard, as shown below:

 ![Power button motherboard connections](./img/thelio-io-power-button-motherboard.jpg)

-6. You may also need to [check the Thelio-IO USB connection](#steps-to-check-the-usb-wiring)

 ### Steps to replace the power button: